training4developers/bootcamp_06052017/README.md

-# Welcome to the Front-End Boot Camp!
+# Welcome to the Front-End Boot Camp

 ## Instructor